Overview of Trina Solar – Company History

 Founded in 1997 by Jifan Gao, Trina Solar was one of the first photovoltaic manufacturers in China.
 Trina Solar has since grown to be a world leader in solar technology innovation and manufacturing.
 Trina Solar has approximately 13,000 employees globally (majority in China) and was publicly listed on the Shanghai Stock Exchange in 2020.
 In addition to Chinese manufacturing capacity, they have a plant in Thailand and in Vietnam.
 Trina Solar has manufactured and delivered over 50 GW of photovoltaic solar panels worldwide as of June 2020.

-Trina Solar’s have set 20 world records for silicon cell efficiency and solar module power output since 2011 and have produced 852 approved patents.
+Trina Solar’s have set 20 world records for silicon solar cell efficiency and solar module power output since 2011 and have produced 852 approved patents.
+It’s quite clear that they’re an industry leading solar energy manufacturer with a good track record.

 Trina Solar states that they are committed to sustainable development and innovation, with the goal to reduce the cost of photovoltaic power and the environmental impact of manufacturing.
 In the period between 2015-2019 Trina Solar reduced water usage by 32% per MW manufactured, and electricity by 47% per MW manufactured.
 These sustainability developments contributed to a reduction of 46% greenhouse gas emissions through this period.
 This was globally recognised as Trina Solar ranked 1st in sustainability by the Silicon Valley Toxics Coalition (SVTC) Solar Scorecard in 2017 and 2018.